ItsSchoko/Video-to-Gif-Batch/README.md

  ## How to use?

- little batch programm that uses FFMPEG to create gifs from video snippets
+ little batch program that uses FFMPEG (and Gifski) to create gifs from video snippets

  * 1 Drag files onto batch

  * 2 Choose whether to just process at is, scale individual, to scale all at same resolution or convert a gif into webp

- * 3 Files (and temp folders/files) get created in the same folder they were dragged from
+ * 3 Files get created in the same folder they were dragged from

 ## What the batch files do?

 FFMPEG version: Directly takes video frames and converts them into a Gif

-Gifski version: Uses FFMPEG to put every frame from a video into a temp folder as PNG files.
-Gifski then combines these single frames into a Gif.
+Gifski version: Takes each single frame and directly feeds it from FFMPEG into Gifski to create a GIF.
+This version **needs Gifski 1.32.0+**